 College of Education

-The faculty members in the College endeavor to ensure that their students acquire the professional skills, dispositions, and knowledge-bases that reflect best practices in research, service, and teaching within the field of education.
+Our faculty members endeavor to ensure that their candidates acquire the professional skills, dispositions and knowledge-base that reflect best practices in research, service, and teaching within the field of education.

 Magazine/Newsletter & Resources

 - Insight Today Magazine

 - Application for Admission to Graduate Programs in Education

 Dr. Andolyn B. Harrison, Dean

 GSU Box 4219

 Jacob T. Stewart, Room 379